Teemsploit/Discord-chat-integration-system/README.md

 ## Notes

 - Make sure you have your discord webhook url and bot token configured in the scripts
+- please also note this is not finished and was made in 20 mins.

 ## License